learn-academy-2020-echo/wildlife-tracker-filippo20u/README.md

 #7) Story: As the consumer of the API I can destroy an animal sighting in the database.

-delete method working, ID2 not present
+delete method working added, ID2 not present

 #8) Story: As the consumer of the API, when I view a specific animal, I can also see a list sightings of that animal.